mannatkaurrr/BetterWorldBooks-Deliverable4/README.md

 8) When you are ready to log off, select "Exit" from the Main Menu to safely close the database connection and terminate the application.

 ## Specifics of database application:

+# Error-Handling
+This database application contains many error-handling and validation features for better usability:

 This database applicaiton includes error handling using try/except/finally and is a command-line application, easier for all users.
 Currently the sample values for insert, update and delete are hardcoded for this demonstrating this deliverable 4.